 Pastor Andrea also holds degrees from the University of North Carolina at Chapel Hill, the Graduate School of the Union Institute, Duke University, and Yale Divinity School.

 Pastor Andrea is a singer and songwriter with three CDs in circulation, she is also a published poet.

 Rev. Chris Mereschuk

-Pastor Chris joined the Haydenville Congregational Church as Associate Pastor on August 18, 2013.
+Pastor Chris (he/him) joined the Haydenville Congregational Church as Associate Pastor on August 18, 2013.
 Ordained in 2007 after attending Andover Newton Theological School, Chris has served churches in Hartford and Glastonbury, Connecticut and New Orleans, Louisiana.
 He also served as the Summer Director of Silver Lake Conference Center, the Connecticut UCC’s Outdoor Ministry site.